Featured Book Recommendation!

 Just like there are qualifications for original Medicare, your clients must qualify for a Medicare Supplement:

-- Must first have Original Medicare (parts A and B).
+- Your clients must first have Original Medicare (parts A and B).

 - Cannot currently have a Medicare Medical Savings Account (MSA) Plan.